-3.15 Recent High Court rulings have emphasised the primacy of the 1990 Planning Act and the fact that it is up to the decision makers in the planning system to 'have special regard to the desirability of preserving the [listed] building or its setting'.
-As stated by HH Judge David Cooke in a judgment of 22 September 2015 regarding impact on the setting of a listed building (Court of Appeal (PALMER and HEREFORDSHIRE COUNCIL & ANR) in 2016 (Case No: C1/2015/3383)) para.34:
+- 3.4.11 Current guidance by Historic England is that 'change' does not equate to 'harm'.
+The NPPF and its accompanying PPG effectively distinguish between two degrees of harm to heritage assets substantial and less than substantial (paragraphs 214 and 215). - 3.4.12 In determining the effects of the proposed scheme this assessment is cognisant of case law.
+In particular, that for Flag Station, Mansel Lacy, Herefordshire [22/09/2015] Case Number EWHC 2688, wherein it emphasised the primacy of the 1990 Planning Act and the fact that it is up to the decision makers in the planning system to 'have special regard to the desirability of preserving the [listed] building or its setting'.
+HH Judge David Cooke stated, in regards to an impact on the setting of a listed building, (Court of Appeal (PALMER and HEREFORDSHIRE COUNCIL & ANR) in 2016 (Case No: C1/2015/3383) para.34):

-'It is still plainly the case that it is for the decision taker to assess the nature and degree of harm caused, and in the case of harm to setting rather than directly to a listed building itself, the degree to which the impact on the setting affects the reasons why it is listed.'
+It is still plainly the case that it is for the decision taker to assess the nature and degree of harm caused, and in the case of harm to setting rather than directly to a listed building itself, the degree to which the impact on the setting affects the reasons why it is listed.

-3.16 The judgment was agreed by Lord Justice Lewison at the Court of Appeal, who stated that:
+3.4.13 The judgment was agreed by Lord Justice Lewison at the Court of Appeal, who stated that:

-'It is also clear as a matter both of law and planning policy that harm (if it exists) is to be measured against both the scale of the harm and the significance of the heritage asset.
-Although the statutory duty requires special regard to be paid to the desirability of not harming the setting of a listed building, that cannot mean that any harm, however minor, would necessarily require planning permission to be refused.'
+It is also clear as a matter both of law and planning policy that harm (if it exists) is to be measured against both the scale of the harm and the significance of the heritage asset.
+Although the statutory duty requires special regard to be paid to the desirability of not harming the setting of a listed building, that cannot mean that any harm, however minor, would necessarily require planning permission to be refused.